mwolfson/MAH-MultiAiHub/README.md

 #### Results from sending list of models

-When you run this with more then 1 model, the output will include a header with a name to identify the model used:
+When you run this with more then 1 model, the output includes a header with a name to identify the model used:

 `# MODEL: <model name>`